smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

         model: https://schema.org/image
         type: Property
     layout:
-      description: 'Property.
-Model:''http://schema.org/Text''.
-Parking layout.
+      description: 'Parking layout.
 Gives more details to the `category` attribute.
 Allowed values: As per the _ParkingLayoutEnum_ of DATEX II version 2.3.
 Enum:''automatedParkingGarage, carports, covered, field, garageBoxes, multiLevel, multiStorey, nested, openSpace, rooftop, sheds, singleLevel, surface, other''.
 See also [OpenStreetMap](http://wiki.openstreetmap.org/wiki/Tag:amenity%3Dparking).
-Or any other value useful for the application and not covered above.'
+Or any other value useful for the application and not covered above'
       items:
         enum:
           - automatedParkingGarage